 As crypto payments become more common, these checks act as a preventive measure rather than a regulatory obstacle.

-BitHide as an Example of an AML Crypto Check Tool
+BitHide as an Example of AML Integration in Crypto Workflows

 AML Crypto Checker in Telegram for Real-Time Verification

-In addition to web-based tools, AML crypto checks are increasingly integrated into platforms users already rely on for daily communication.
-One such example is BitHide’s AML Crypto Checker available directly in Telegram.
+In addition to web-based tools, AML checks are increasingly integrated into platforms that users rely on for everyday communication.
+One such example is BitHide’s Telegram-based interface, which enables users to incorporate AML checks into their transaction workflows directly within the messaging app.

-This Telegram-based solution allows users to perform an AML crypto check on any wallet address or transaction without leaving the messaging app.
-This approach is particularly useful for freelancers, traders, and businesses that need to verify funds quickly while communicating with clients or partners.
+This approach can be useful for freelancers, traders, and businesses that need to review transactions while communicating with clients or partners.